vadimskyba/Scripts/README.md

 SysAdminScripts
 ===============

-Some of my small special sysadmin scripts
+Some of my small special sysadmin scripts.
+See 'how to use' inside the scripts.